 Health Risks : Furniture Made With Formaldehyde

-Unfortunately, formaldehyde can be found in many furniture products as a component of particle and MDF boards, glues, finishes, stains and paints, and can cause a range of negative health effects, like difficulty in breathing or as trigger of asthma attacks, coughing, nose, eye and throat irritation, fatigue and insomnia.
+Unfortunately, the substance can be found in many furniture products as a component of particle and MDF boards, glues, finishes, stains and paints, and can cause a range of negative health effects, like difficulty in breathing or as trigger of asthma attacks, coughing, nose, eye and throat irritation, fatigue and insomnia.
 It has been classified as probable human carcinogen by the EPA and the long term effects may not even be fully realized at this time.
-Recently California’s Attorney General sued furniture makers over dangerous formaldehyde levels, and I feel very confident that legislation in other states will follow suit as more attention is paid to this growing health concern.
+Recently California’s Attorney General sued furniture makers over dangerous CH₂O levels, and I feel very confident that legislation in other states will follow suit as more attention is paid to this growing health concern.
 Lately the large insurgence of foreign furniture and household products has aggravated the issue as there is less stress on standards and production requirements in many of these factories.
 The best defense is to ask questions and be educated of what is out there and the potential dangers.
-See the details of the lawsuit here.